Is a Nanny Share Right for You?

 What Is a Nanny Share?

 In a typical nanny share, two or more families employ one nanny, sharing the cost of her salary.
-Some nannies watch all the children together, others split time during a week between each family (I have M, W, F; you have T, Th), others fall somewhere in the middle.
-Working collectively, the families are able to craft child care arrangements tailored to their needs and are able to pay the nanny more than she would make working for a single family.
+Most nannies watch all the children together, but many families work together to come up with a schedule tailored to their specific needs.
+Since both families are contributing to the nanny's pay, the nanny is usually able to earn more than she would make working for a single family.

 Advantages of a Nanny Share